Kungsbacka/Grouper/README.md

 ## Dependencies

 The PowerShell module work with both PowerShell 5.1 and PowerShell 7.
-GrouperLib is targeting .NET Standard 2.0 and have been successfully built for both .NET Framework 4.7.2 and .NET Core 3.0.
+GrouperLib is targeting .NET Standard 2.0 and have been successfully built for both .NET Framework 4.8 and .NET Core 6.0.

-Dependencies can vary depending on what kind of groups are involved (Azure AD, on-premise AD or EXO) and where information about members are coming from.
+Dependencies can vary depending on what kind of groups Grouper should manage (Azure AD, on-premise AD or EXO) and what sources are used for members.
 Below is a list of all external dependencies:

 * Access to Azure AD and an Azure AD app registration with permission to read and write group members.
 * Access to on-premise AD and a user account (or gMSA) with permission to read and write group members.
 * Access to Exchange Online and a user account with permission to read and write distribution group members.
 * Access to a database for Grouper documents (more information below).
 * Access to a log database
-* Access to a metadirectory or similar to use as a source for group members.
+* Access to a metadirectory database for information about group members.

 ## API

-GrouperApi exposes the most important functions for working with documents and updating groups.
+GrouperApi exposes the most important functions for working with documents and groups.

-The API uses Windows Authentication just to get the API up and running faster, but a transition to OIDC/OAuth2 will likely happen in the near future.

 ## Deploying